 How do I interpret the MHSIS score?

-The MHSIS score is a measure of help seeking intention (Hammer & Spiker, in press), as it is known in the literature on professional mental health treatment seeking behavior.
+The MHSIS score is a measure of help seeking intention (Hammer & Spiker, 2018), as it is known in the literature on professional mental health treatment seeking behavior.
 More precisely, the MHSIS score is a numerical quantification of the degree to which a person reports having the intention to seek help from a mental health professional.

 What is the factor structure of the MHSIS?